nagmil2077/videogame-database/README.md

 This project is still work-in-progress and was created for educational purposes.\
-The main goal of this project was to create a video game database website that allows users to browse a rich collection of games, display multiple information from them, and add them to favorites.\
+The main goal of this project was to create a video game database website that allows users to browse a rich collection of games, display multiple information about them, and add them to their own favorites collection.\
 The current state of the project was created under a 3-week sprint.
 It contains two projects, one for the frontend and one for the backend.\
 The frontend was created with React, the backend is handled using Laravel, and the database was established using MySQL.\
-The project currently displays video games fetched from an API serivice, it has a search feature, and also has Register/Login features as well.
+The project currently displays video games fetched from an API service, it has a search feature, and also has Register/Login features as well.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>